 Part of an ancient system of health care

-Western medicine was developed as a system of health care more recently than holistic medicine, which is part of an ancient tradition that has been practiced for thousands of years.
+Western medicine was developed as a system of health care more recently than holistic medicine, which is related to traditional medicine that has been practiced for thousands of years.
 Traditional Chinese medicine (TCM) — a type of holistic care — was developed over 4,000 years ago by a Buddhist monk.

-Practitioners of holistic health approach the process of diagnoses and treatment quite differently from traditional Western medicine, Conventional medicine aims to cure disease, while holistic medicine prioritizes the pursuit of optimal health, with preventing and treating diseases as part of that.
+Practitioners of holistic health, such as holistic doctors, approach the process of diagnoses and treatment quite differently from traditional Western medicine, Conventional medicine aims to cure disease, while holistic medicine prioritizes the pursuit of optimal health, with preventing and treating diseases as part of that.

 The American Holistic Health Association puts it this way: